FullStackDevArg/TP2-auction-kipu/README.md

-# 🛒 Subasta Inteligente en Solidity
+# 🛒 Smart Auction in Solidity

-Este repositorio contiene un contrato inteligente de subasta escrito en Solidity.
-El contrato permite realizar subastas con las siguientes características:
+This repository contains a smart auction contract written in Solidity.
+The contract allows auctions with the following characteristics:
-- Tiempo de duracion en minutos (2880 minutos desde su publicacion).
+- Duration in minutes (2880 minutes from publication).
-- Oferta mínima inicial (precio base).
+- Minimum initial bid (base price).
-- Múltiples ofertas por usuario.
+- Multiple bids per user.
-- Reembolsos parciales del exceso de ofertas anteriores.
+- Partial refunds for excess bids from previous bids.
-- Comisión del 2% aplicada a cada transacción.
+- 2% commission applied to each transaction.
-- Extensión automática de tiempo si se ofertan los últimos 10 minutos.
+- Automatic time extension if bids are placed in the last 10 minutes.
-- Eventos para seguimiento del estado de la subasta.
+- Events to track the auction status.

-## 📁 Estructura del proyecto
+## 📁 Project Structure

-- `contracts/Auction.sol`: Contrato principal de subasta.
+- `contracts/Auction.sol`: Main auction contract.
-- `docs/ARCHITECTURE.md`: Documentación técnica detallada del contrato.
+- `docs/ARCHITECTURE.md`: Detailed technical documentation for the contract.

-## 🚀 Despliegue
+## 🚀 Deployment

-El contrato está desplegado en la dirección:
+The contract is deployed to the address:

 **[0x8c27e3bbcd2d1d63103086ae7b9875dec6390fbf](https://etherscan.io/address/0x8c27e3bbcd2d1d63103086ae7b9875dec6390fbf)**

-## 🔐 Licencia
+## 🔐 License

-Este proyecto está licenciado bajo MIT.
+This project is licensed under the MIT License.